Collinformatics/HackTheBox/SkillsAssessment/SQLInjectionFundamentals/writeup.md

     - You can bypass the requirment with requests: ' or ''='

-    - The browser will not let you exploit the form, but using req.py or a proxy like Burp Suite can be used to creat an account.
+    - The browser will not let you fillout the form, but using req.py or a proxy like Burp Suite, we can circumvent this restriction and send data to the server.

   - Notice that the registration form inclused and action param: